cytopia/check_php/README.md

 command: $USER1$/check_by_ssh -H $HOSTADDRESS$ -t 60 -l "$USER17$" -C "$USER22$/check_php $ARG1$"
 ```
 ### Service definition
 In the above command definition there is only one argument variable assigned to `check_php`: `$ARG1`.
-So you can easily assign all required arguments to this single variable:
+So you can easily assign all required arguments to this single variable in the service definition:
 ```shell
 check command: check_by_ssh_php
 $ARG1$:        -s e -u w -m curl e -m gettext e -m openssl e -m json e